aws/copilot-cli/site/content/docs/manifest/static-site.en.md

 `[!sequence]` (matches any character not in `sequence`)

 <span class="parent-field">files.</span><a id="files-reinclude" href="#files-reinclude" class="field">`reinclude`</a> <span class="type">String</span>
 Optional.
-Pattern-matched [filters](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/s3/index.html#use-of-exclude-and-include-filters) to reinclude files that have been excluded from upload.
+Pattern-matched [filters](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/s3/index.html#use-of-exclude-and-include-filters) to reinclude files that have been excluded from upload via [`exclude`](#files-exclude).
 Acceptable symbols are:
 `*` (matches everything)
 `?` (matches any single character)
 `[sequence]` (matches any character in `sequence`)